-8 Pasta Recipes for an Italian-Inspired DinnerArticle posted in: Diet & Nutrition
+8 Low-Carb Pasta Recipes for a Healthy Italian DinnerArticle posted in: Diet & Nutrition

 Pasta recipes don’t have to be heavy.
 In fact, if you were to dine at an Italian restaurant in Rome, Tuscany or Florence, you could expect to be served fresh pasta with seasonal herbs and vegetables in a light, simple sauce.
 Italian-Americans have perfected the carb heavy favorites that we’ve likened to perfect comfort foods.

 Lighter is certainly healthier and Italy seems like the perfect getaway.
 Escape to your kitchen and bring that Italian restaurant home with these eight pasta recipes!
 They are packed with flavor (not carbs) and fit right into your South Beach Diet meal plan.
 The hardest decision you’ll have to make is which recipe to try out first.

 Here are eight healthy pasta recipes for an Italian-inspired dinner:

 Not sure if you’ve ever seen Shirataki noodles at the supermarket?
 You can typically find them premade in the refrigerated vegetarian section.
 However, they can also be dried and packaged just like regular noodles in the pasta aisle.
 The long, white noodles—which contain no digestible carbs and are loaded with fiber—virtually take on whatever flavor you cook.
 In this case, that’s rich garlic, wine, butter and shrimp.
 Delish!

 Love lemon?
 While similar to our garlicky shrimp pasta, this recipe incorporates lemon juice instead of wine and cuts out some of the spice.
 We also called for easier-to-find zucchini noodles and add a few tablespoons of Parmesan cheese for salty depth.
 If you have a spiralizer, you can easily make your own fresh zoodles right at home.